 What Should I Be Careful About Before and After Using Glycolic Acid Cream?

 In terms of side effects, some people may experience redness, peeling, or irritation, but these symptoms usually subside after a few days of use.
-If you experience any severe reactions, discontinue use and consult with a dermatologist.
+Some people may even observe dry skin around the nose.
+If you experience severe reactions, discontinue use and consult a dermatologist.

 What are the Ingredients of Glycolic Acid Cream?